-There are no significant areas of critical judgements in the application of accounting policies that have significant effect on the amount recognised in the financial statements and assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment within the next financial year.
+There are no significant areas of critical judgements in the application of accounting policies that have significant effect on the amount recognised in the financial statements.
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment within the next financial year are included in note 18 - measurement of expected credit loss allowance for trade receivables: key assumptions in determining the weighted-average loss rate.